imjoshin/bundler-benchmarking/README.md

 ## Known Issues

-- Parcel configuration isn't set to render in browser
+- Parcel configuration ends up with a `require` of the `app.css` in the final bundle, which breaks the browser rendering

 ## Results